 The stairs lead to sidewalks so narrow that they seem almost designed to make walking a solitary experience.

 The secret is out back, where even through those garage doors you can hear SUV's growling.

-There's no secret about the shopping center at Ladera Ranch.
-It is old-fashioned in both architecture and nomenclature.
+The shopping center at Ladera Ranch is old-fashioned in both architecture and nomenclature.

 You have to hunt a bit to figure out that this is really a spiffed-up Safeway.

 Speaking of shopping centers, let's to go the Southland's biggest: South Coast Plaza, in Costa Mesa.
 It's got five department stores--Sears to Saks--along with regiments of expensive designer boutiques.
 For all that, the mall's focal point is unbelievably tedious.

 Mall developers have tried to build something more interesting.
 One small experiment is just down the road from South Coast Plaza.
 It's the Lab.